Huguitis/aoi.js-documentation/src/functions/Events/oldEmoji.md

 ---
 title: $oldEmoji
-description: $oldEmoji holds data for the emoji before it was updated/ deleted. (emojiUpdate and emojiDelete callback)
+description: $oldEmoji holds data for the emoji before it was updated/ deleted. (emojiUpdate and emojiDelete event)
 id: oldEmoji
 ---

-`$oldEmoji` holds data for the emoji before it was updated/ deleted. (emojiUpdate and emojiDelete callback)
+`$oldEmoji` holds data for the emoji before it was updated/ deleted. (emojiUpdate and emojiDelete event)

 ## Usage